10 Days in Slovenia: Itinerary, What to Do & Where to Go

 Where to stay in Piran

-• Val Hostel Piran: An excellent option for travellers on a budget situated near the seaside promenade.
+• Val Hostel Piran: An excellent option for travelers on a budget situated near the seaside promenade.
 Offers mostly private rooms with shared bathrooms.
 The terrace at the on-site bar springs stunning views of Piran.

-• Hotel Piran: A spectacular seafront hotel in the historic centre of Piran.
+• Hotel Piran: A spectacular seafront hotel in the historic center of Piran.
 All rooms feature incredible views of the Adriatic Sea or Old Town.
 The rooftop bar and on-site spa, including a sauna, are great for end-of-the-day relaxation.

 • Second Life in Piran: An airy holiday home rental in Old Town.
 The property’s three bedrooms sleep up to 6 people.
 Features a full-service kitchen and a terrace with incredible views of Piran.